 This sequence represents the minimum credits for program completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-767-9522.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-767-9522.

 |Course Code||HMNT 1001||Course||Living and Learning in a Technological World||Credits||(6 cr.)|